 Figure 60 Estimated mean regression coefficients (dots) and 95% credible intervals (bars) for effect of groundwater levels at Melaleuca Park 78 on vegetation species cover abundances based on Bayesian Regression Analysis (Hui, 2016).
 Species with a negative mean posterior value are likely to increase in cover abundance as water levels decline.
 Only those species with coefficients significantly different to zero are shown.
+Invasive species are identified by the pre-text ‘X’.